|

 They also didn't show me run into the camera.
 I think that would have been funny.

-Just Desserts - Originally titled "Edible Tees," my part in the pilot episode of Just Desserts could be a reoccurring role
+Just Desserts - Originally titled "Edible Tees," my part in the pilot episode of

 I was very surprided how fast the filming went on this project... though I shouldn't have been as they weren't a very hard scenes, and the crew knew what they were doing.